Saltar al contenido principal

 Written by: Brienne Walsh

-When it comes to packing toiletries for a trip, “failure to prepare is preparing to fail,” says Hitha Palepu, a lifestyle guru and author of How to Pack: Travel Smart for Any Trip.1
+When it comes to packing toiletries for a trip, “failure to prepare is preparing to fail,” says Hitha Palepu, a lifestyle guru and author of How to Pack: Travel Smart for Any Trip.

-When packing, she notes, we tend to focus on clothing and shoes.
-But that can mean missing things we really need: hygiene essentials, prescription medication and skin care products.
+When packing, she notes, people tend to focus on clothing and shoes.
+But that can mean missing things they really need: Hygiene products, prescription medication and skin care products.

-And the Transportation Security Administration (TSA) rules throw us a curveball.
+There are also rules from the Transportation Security Administration (TSA) to consider.
 Containers of aerosols, creams, gels, liquids and pastes can't have more than 3.4 ounces.
-They also must fit in a quart-size bag if you're going to bring them in your carry-on bag.2 That can mean rethinking your whole beauty, hair care, medical and skin care arsenal.
+They must also fit in a quart-size bag if travelers want to bring them in their carry-on bag.
+That can mean rethinking everything in the whole beauty, hair care, medical and skin care arsenal.

 En este artículo:

-Can't find your favorite products?
-Sarah Greaves-Gabbadon, a travel expert and Instagram influencer, recommends packing them in your own travel-sized containers.
-This is a TSA approved hack.3
+If travelers can’t find their favorite products, Sarah Greaves-Gabbadon, a travel expert and Instagram influencer, recommends packing them in their own travel-sized containers.

-Un poco travel-size skin care products you may need include:
+Un poco travel-size skin care products people may need include:

 Protector solar

 For Greaves-Gabbadon, who lives in Miami and travels frequently to the Caribbean, sunscreen is a must.
-Learn more about the best sunscreen for every skin type.
+It helps to do a little research here, since different ingredients might work better on different skin types.

 Face masks

-The World Health Organization (WHO) advises travelers that humidity in aircraft cabins is low, which can lead to skin dryness.4 For some relief support, Palepu recommends traveling with a hydrating mascarilla facial.
+The humidity in aircraft cabins is low, which can lead to skin dryness.
+For some relief support, Palepu recommends traveling with a hydrating mascarilla facial.
 “I like to give my skin a heavy drenching after a long flight,” she says.

-Muchas travel-size mask products can be found at your local drugstore, but regular sheet masks are perfectly fine as well.
+Muchas travel-size mask products can be found at local drugstores, but regular sheet masks are perfectly fine as well.

 Face lotions, moisturizers and serums

-For even more hydration, bring a face serum that includes ingredients like ácido hialurónico to help plump travel-worn skin.
-The regular size of many serums is less than 3.4 ounces, so just be sure to check the container before packing it up.
+For even more hydration, people can bring a face serum that includes ingredients like ácido hialurónico to moisturize plump travel-worn skin.
+The regular size of many serums is less than 3.4 ounces, but it's important to check the container before packing it up.

-For a full-body treatment, don’t forget a travel-size lotion or moisturizer.
-Your hands, arms and legs deserve a little hydrating TLC, too.
+For a full-body treatment, people can pack a travel-size lotion or moisturizer.
+The hands, arms and legs deserve a little hydration love, too.

-According to the American Academy of Dermatology,5 Vaseline can be used to relieve dryness on your lips and eyelids.
+According to the American Academy of Dermatology, petroleum jelly, like Vaseline, can be used to relieve dry skin, including on the lips and eyelids.
 It can also help heal injured skin, prevent chafing and rehydrate nails.
-Vaseline is the perfect, hard-working skin care product to keep in your toiletry bag.
+Vaseline is a great, hard-working skin care product to keep in the toiletry bag.

 Face wash and wipes

 Rather than pack a bulky bottle, Palepu uses cleansing wipes to remove dirt, oil and makeup from her face while traveling.
-They are mess- and hassle-free so they can easily be used while you're on the go.
+They are mess- and hassle-free, so they can easily be used while on the go.

-Most face wipes come in flat packaging, which means they can effortlessly slide into a pocket in your carry-on bag.
-They may also fit nicely in your purse or other personal carry-on item.
-There are also plenty of travel-size face washes available for when you reach your destination and are near a sink.
+Most face wipes come in flat packaging, which means they can effortlessly slide into a pocket in a carry-on bag.
+They may also fit nicely in a purse or other personal carry-on item.
+There are also plenty of travel-size face washes available for when travelers reach their destination and are near a sink.

-Much like skin care products, many hair care essentials come in TSA approved carry-on sizes.
+Much like skin care products, many hair care products come in travel-friendly carry-on sizes.

 Shampoo and conditioner

-Although most hotels and Airbnbs will come stocked with champú y acondicionador, it's a great idea to bring your own.
-This is especially true if you have color-treated hair.
-Dry shampoo is also a handy tool to have with you for a quick refresh or touch ups.
-Discover the best shampoo for your hair type.
+Although many hotels and Airbnb homes will come stocked with champú y acondicionador, it's a great idea for travelers to bring their own.
+(Different ingredients tend to work better for different hair types.)
+Dry shampoo is also a handy tool to have for a quick refresh or touch-ups.

 Hair oil

 Traveling with tons of styling products can mean a bulky bag.
 Instead, Palepu recommends bringing a hair oil.
-Not only is it great for scalp massages and split end repair, it can also be used for a simple up-do.
+Not only is it great for scalp massages and split-end repair, but it can also be used for a simple updo.
 "I will use a dab of hair oil to do a slicked-back bun," says Palepu.

 Tratamientos para el cabello

-You may need a bit more styling assistance than that.
+Travelers may need a bit more styling assistance than that.
 Some curl enhancement, a volumizing mousse or a nourishing hair mask can help after a long journey.
-You can also find travel-size hair treatment products that won’t hog your carry-on bag.
+People can also find travel-size hair treatment products that won’t take up too much space in their carry-on luggage.

 Travel-size first aid supplies and medications

-The TSA does not require passengers to carry medication in prescription bottles.
-But states have individual laws governing how prescription medication must be labeled.6 To be safe, Greaves-Gabbadon recommends traveling with prescriptions in their original bottles.
-Palepu recommends having your health care provider write you a note.
+To be safe, Greaves-Gabbadon recommends traveling with prescriptions in their original bottles.
+Palepu recommends having a health care provider write a note.
 This is especially important if the medication is in liquid form or needs to be kept refrigerated.

-When it comes to travel-size OTC medications and supplies, it's best to travel with the items you regularly reach for in your medicine cabinet.
+When it comes to travel-size OTC medications and supplies, it's best to travel with the items regularly found in a medicine cabinet.
 Some examples include allergy medication, antibiotic ointment, vendas y analgésicos.
+If travelers are considering something new for their trip, it’s important they speak with a health care provider first.

 Analgésicos

-Although there will likely be pharmacies at your destination, it doesn’t hurt to pack a small supply of travel-size pain relievers.
-They can be especially helpful if you are prone to headaches on airplanes.
-They can also help if you are visiting a country where you're unfamiliar with the names or dosages of medications.
+Although there will likely be pharmacies wherever someone lands, it doesn’t hurt to pack a small supply of travel-size pain relievers.
+They can be especially helpful if someone's prone to headaches on airplanes.
+They can also help when people visit places where they're unfamiliar with the names or dosages of medications.

 Allergy medicine